Certificate Transparency: Technical overview

 The certificate transparency system consists of a system of append-only certificate logs.
 Logs are operated by many parties, including browser vendors and certificate authorities.
 Certificates that support certificate transparency must include one or more signed certificate timestamps (SCTs), which is a promise from a log operator to include the certificate in their log within a maximum merge delay (MMD).
 At some point within the maximum merge delay, the log operator adds the certificate to their log.
 Each entry in a log references the hash of a previous one, forming a Merkle tree.
 The signed tree head (STH) references the current root of the Merkle tree.

+Logging procedure

+Although anyone can submit a certificate to a CT log, this task is commonly carried out by a CA as follows: